sefffal/Octofitter.jl/docs/src/derived.md

 ```
 In this case, instead of including `M` as a variable in the model, we define it as a function that always returns `1.0`.
 This is equivalent to passing `M=1.0`.

 In the following case, let's define `M` as being calculated based on another variable in the model.
-This is how you can do reparameterizations in DirectDetections.jl
+This is how you can do reparameterizations in Octofitter.jl
 ```julia
 @named HD12345 = System(
     Variables(